-Movies: Mean Girls, 2001: A Space Odyssey, Barry Lyndon, Star Wars, Persona, Weekend, Grosse Pointe Blank, The Cook the Thief His Wife and Her Lover, Aguirre the Wrath of God, Koyaanisqatsi, Hedwig and the Angry Inch, Paris Is Burning, Raiders of the Lost Ark, Cave of Forgotten Dreams, The Passion of Joan of Arc, Bring It On
+Movies: Mean Girls, 2001: A Space Odyssey, Barry Lyndon, Star Wars, Persona, Weekend, Grosse Pointe Blank, The Cook the Thief His Wife and Her Lover, Aguirre the Wrath of God, Koyaanisqatsi, Hedwig and the Angry Inch, Paris Is Burning, Raiders of the Lost Ark, Cave of Forgotten Dreams, The Passion of Joan of Arc, Bring It On, Under the Skin

-Music: Ludwig van Beethoven, Igor Stravinsky, Loreena McKennitt, Erasure, Jean Sibelius, Franz Joseph Haydn, Boards of Canada, Steve Reich, Aimee Mann, The New Pornographers, Neutral Milk Hotel, CHVRCHES, Radiohead, Joanna Newsom, Rufus Wainwright, Björk, György Ligeti, early Philip Glass, Antonín Dvořák, Andrew Bird, Neko Case, Béla Bartók, Franz Schubert, Samuel Barber, Vampire Weekend, The National, Pérotin, Fleetwood Mac, Michael Jackson, Sacred Harp, Bulgarian State Vocal Choir, Sade
+Music: Ludwig van Beethoven, Igor Stravinsky, Loreena McKennitt, Erasure, Jean Sibelius, Franz Joseph Haydn, Boards of Canada, Steve Reich, Aimee Mann, The New Pornographers, Neutral Milk Hotel, CHVRCHES, Radiohead, Joanna Newsom, Rufus Wainwright, Björk, György Ligeti, early Philip Glass, Antonín Dvořák, Andrew Bird, Neko Case, Béla Bartók, Franz Schubert, Samuel Barber, Vampire Weekend, The National, Pérotin, Fleetwood Mac, Michael Jackson, Sacred Harp, Bulgarian State Vocal Choir, Sade, Sleigh Bells

 There are also a few artists who have one or a few tracks I love but wouldn't count as overall favorites: Aphex Twin, Charles Mingus, M.I.A., Beck, Bon Iver, Caroline Shaw, "Jolene"

 TV: The Simpsons, The Outs, Battlestar Galactica, Planet Earth, Star Trek: The Next Generation, Torchwood (Children of Earth especially), Absolutely Fabulous, (most of) Twin Peaks, The IT Crowd, Arrested Development, What's My Line?, And As It Is Such, So Also As Such Is It Unto You, and I'm starting genuinely to enjoy Looking

 Drum Corps: 1989 Phantom Regiment, 1993 Star, 1995 Cavaliers, 1999 SCV, 2002 Cavaliers, 2004 Bluecoats (I marched this show), 2014 Bluecoats

-Stand-up: Louis C.K., Tig Notaro, Mike Birbiglia, James Adomian, Gabe Leidman, Miss Coco Peru
+Stand-up: Louis C.K., Tig Notaro, Maria Bamford, Mike Birbiglia, James Adomian, Gabe Leidman, Miss Coco Peru

 Food: Chipotle, Ethiopian, Indian, Japanese, and (at less exalted moments) Arby's.
 I have recently become possibly the world's biggest fan of fried cheese curds.